OriginProtocol/origin/README.md

 ![origin_license](https://img.shields.io/badge/license-MIT-6e3bea.svg?style=flat-square&colorA=111d28)
 ![origin_travis_banner](https://img.shields.io/travis/OriginProtocol/origin-js/master.svg?style=flat-square&colorA=111d28)

+Head to https://www.originprotocol.com/developers to learn more about what we're building and how to get involved.

 # origin-js

 origin-js is a library of javascript code and Ethereum smart contracts which allow anyone to create decentralized marketplaces, including for fractional usage.
 It is an open source project created by [Origin Protocol](https://www.originprotocol.com/).

-To learn more about Origin Protocol, please read our [product brief](https://www.originprotocol.com/product-brief) and [whitepaper](https://www.originprotocol.com/whitepaper) for a high-level description of what we're building and why it matters.
-Our official website is [https://www.originprotocol.com](https://www.originprotocol.com).

 ⚠️ This is an alpha version which is not suitable for production environments.